california96/Spendit/README.md

 >Edit web.xml data accordingly.
 This includes schema url, image folder directories, etc

->When running the project with Tomcat (ideally 7.0 or later), begin with /createTables.action.
+>When running the project with Tomcat (7.0 or later), begin with /createTables.action.
 This initializes the database tables as well as the predefined values

 >To get audit trails, go to /downloadlogs.action